jongwooksi/jongwooksi/README.md

 </br>
 :book: Publication
+- **J. Si** and S. Kim, "Prediction of Temperature Abnormalities Based on Stacked-LSTM for Control System of Therno-hygrostat", Journal of Korean Institute of Information Technology(JKIIT), Vol. 20, No.9, Sep.
+2022.
+(Accepted)

 - **J. Si** and S. Kim, "Style Separation and Transfer of Korean Portrait Using Principal Component Analysis", Proc.
-Of the KIIT Summer Conference, 17(1), 2022.06, 52-53 (2 pages)
+Korean Institute of Information Technology Conference, Vol.17, No.1, pp.51-52, Jun.
+2022.

 - **J. Si** and S. Kim, "Restoration of JPEG Loss Compressed Image based on Pix2Pix : A Preliminary Study", Proc.
-Of the KIIT Summer Conference, 17(1), 2022.06, 53-53 (1 page)
+Korean Institute of Information Technology Conference, Vol.17, No.1, pp.53-53, Jun.
+2022.

 - M. Kim, **J. Si**, and S. Kim, "Development of a Touch Display for Automatic Control of Air Purifier", Proc.
-Of the KIIT Summer Conference, 17(1), 2022.06, 63-64 (2 pages)
+Korean Institute of Information Technology Conference, Vol.17, No.1, pp.63-64, Jun.
+2022.

 - S. Lee, **J. Si**, G. Kim, J. Kim, and S. Kim, "Human Body Tracking and Motion Recognition System Using Pan-Tilt HAT", Proc.
-Of the KIIT Summer Conference, 17(1), 2022.06, 295-296 (2 pages)
+Korean Institute of Information Technology Conference, Vol.17, No.1, pp.295-296, Jun.
+2022.

 - M. Jeong, **J. Si**, S. Lee, M. Kim, and S. Kim, "Crop Disease Diagnosis System based on Pan-Tilt HAT For Smart Farm", Proc.
-Of the KIIT Summer Conference, 17(1), 2022.06, 311-312 (2 pages)
+Korean Institute of Information Technology Conference, Vol.17, No.1, pp.311-312, Jun.
+2022.

 - **J. Si** and S. Kim, "Multi-Classification of Solar Cell Infrared Images based on CNN Model", Proc.
-Of the KMMS Spring Conference, 2022.05 (2 pages)
+Of  Korea Multimedia Society Conference, pp.1-3, May.
+2022.

-- **J. Si** and S. Kim, "Golf Swing Analysis Using Multiple Golf Swing Trajectories", Journal of Korean Institute of Information Technology(JKIIT), 20(3), 2022.03, 137-146 (10 pages)
+- **J. Si** and S. Kim, "Golf Swing Analysis Using Multiple Golf Swing Trajectories", Journal of Korean Institute of Information Technology(JKIIT), Vol. 20, No.3, pp.137-146, Mar.
+2022.

-- **J. Si**, "Style Transfer From Korean Portraits to ID Photos based on GAN, Kumoh National Institute of Technology, 2022.02 (Master Thesis)
+- **J. Si**, "Style Transfer From Korean Portraits to ID Photos based on GAN, Kumoh National Institute of Technology, Dec.
+2021.
+(Master Thesis)

-- **J. Si** and S. Kim, "Moon Classification based on 2 level Hough Circle Transform", Workshop on Image Processing and Image Understanding (IPIU 2022), Vol.34, pp.1-3, 2022.02
+- **J. Si** and S. Kim, "Moon Classification based on 2 level Hough Circle Transform", Workshop on Image Processing and Image Understanding (IPIU 2022), Vol.34, pp.1-3, Feb.
+2022.

 - **J. Si** and S. Kim, "Quality Analysis of the Conversion According to the Compression Rate from the PNG Image to the JPEG Image", Proc.
-Of the 2021 KIIT Fall Conference, 16(2), 2021.11, 109-111 (3 pages)
+Of Korean Institute of Information Technology Conference, Vol.16, No.2, pp.109-111, Nov.
+2021.

 - **J. Si**, S. Lee, and S. Kim, "Volume Calculation of Mold by Analyzing STP Files: Preliminary Study", Proc.
-Of the 2021 KIIT Fall Conference, 16(2), 2021.11, 112-113 (2 pages)
+Of Korean Institute of Information Technology Conference, Vol.16, No.2, pp.112-113, Nov.
+2021.

 - J. Jeong, G. Kim, S. Lee, M. Jeong, **J. Si**, and S. Kim, "Design of Virtual Electronic Circuit Simulator in Metaverse Environment", Proc.
-Of the 2021 KIIT Fall Conference, 16(2), 2021.11, 547-549 (3 pages)
+Of Korean Institute of Information Technology Conference, Vol.16, No.2, pp.547-549, Nov.
+2021.

-- **J. Si**, M. Kim, and S. Kim, "Converting Close-Looped Electronic Circuit Image with Single IO Symbol into Netlist", Journal of Korean Institute of Information Technology(JKIIT), 19(8), 2021.8, 1-10 (10 pages)
+- **J. Si**, M. Kim, and S. Kim, "Converting Close-Looped Electronic Circuit Image with Single IO Symbol into Netlist", Journal of Korean Institute of Information Technology(JKIIT), Vol.19, No.8, pp.1-10, Aug.
+2021.

 - **J. Si** and S. Kim, "Golf Swing Trajectories Comparison Based on Principal Component Analysis : A Preliminary Study", Proc.
-Of the 2021 KIIT Summer Conference, 16(1), 2021.06, 19-21 (3 pages)
+Of Korean Institute of Information Technology Conference, Vol.16, No.1, pp.19-21, Jun.
+2021.

 - H. Son, M. Kim, **J. Si**, C. Lee, and S. Kim, "Pan-tilt Angle Mapping Method using Monocular Camera and Point-to-Point LiDAR Sensor", Proc.
-Of the 2021 KIIT Summer Conference, 16(1), 2021.06, 22-23 (2 pages)
+Of Korean Institute of Information Technology Conference, Vol.16, No.1, pp.22-23, Jun.
+2021.

 - **J. Si**, C. Lee, and S. Kim, "Development of a Train Reservation Application Voice Guide System Using RGB Camera", Proc.
-Of the 2021 KIIT Summer Conference, 16(1), 2021.06, 29-31 (3 pages)
+Of Korean Institute of Information Technology Conference, Vol.16, No.1, pp.29-31, Jun.
+2021.

-- **J. Si** and S. Kim, "Traffic Accident Detection in First-Person Videos Based on Depth and Background Motion Estimation", Journal of Korean Institute of Information Technology(JKIIT), 19(3), 2021.3, 25-34 (10 pages)
+- **J. Si** and S. Kim, "Traffic Accident Detection in First-Person Videos Based on Depth and Background Motion Estimation", Journal of Korean Institute of Information Technology(JKIIT), Vol.19, No.3, pp.25-34, Mar.
+2021.

-- **J. Si**, H. Son, D. Kim, M. Kim, J. Jeong, G. Kim, Y. Kim, and S. Kim, "Fall Detection Using Skeletal Coordinate Vector and LSTM Model", Journal of Korean Institute of Information Technology(JKIIT), 18(12), 2020.12, 19-28 (10 pages)
+- **J. Si**, H. Son, D. Kim, M. Kim, J. Jeong, G. Kim, Y. Kim, and S. Kim, "Fall Detection Using Skeletal Coordinate Vector and LSTM Model", Journal of Korean Institute of Information Technology(JKIIT), Vol.18, No.12, pp.19-28, De.
+2020.

 - **J. Si**, J. Jeong, G. Kim, and S. Kim, "Style Interconversion of Korean Portrait and ID Photo Using CycleGAN", Proc.
-Of the 2020 KIIT Conference, 15(1), 2020.10, 147-149(3 pages)
+Of Korean Institute of Information Technology Conference, Vol.15, No.1, pp.147-149, Oc.
+2020.

-- D. Kim, H. Son, **J. Si**, and S. Kim, "Traffic Accident Detection Based on Ego Motion and Object Tracking", Journal of Advanced Information Technology and Convergence(JAITC), 10(1), 2020.7, 15-23 (9 pages)
+- D. Kim, H. Son, **J. Si**, and S. Kim, "Traffic Accident Detection Based on Ego Motion and Object Tracking", Journal of Advanced Information Technology and Convergence(JAITC), Vol.10, No.1, pp.15-23, Jul.
+2020.

 - H. Son, **J. Si**, D. Kim, Y. Lee, and S. Kim, "Traffic Accident Detection Using Bird’s-Eye View and Vehicle Motion Vector", Proc.
-Of Korea Society of Computer and Information Conferenece, 28(2), 2020.7, 71-72(2 pages)
+Of Korea Society of Computer and Information Conferenece, Vol.28, No.2, pp.71-72, Jul.
+2020.

 - **J. Si**, M. Kim, and S. Kim, "Wire Removal and Recognition on Circuit Elements on Electronic Schematics", Proc.
-Of 2020 The 2nd International Workshop on Future Technology (FUTECH 2020), 37, 2020.1, 68-70 (3 pages)
+Of International Workshop on Future Technology (FUTECH 2020), Vol.37, pp.68-70, Jan.
+2020.

 </br>